-A bridge on Highway 50 is closed, affecting travel to Gunnison from the west.
-Click here for more info.
+A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west.
+Learn more here.

-U.S. 50 Bridge Closure Information
+U.S. 50 Bridge Information

 Area businesses are open and appreciate your business during this time!

-Map of the U.S. 50 bridge closure
+Map of Blue Mesa Reservoir and the U.S. 50 bridge closure

-Official CODOT information page
+Official CDOT information page

 Gunnison County Alert Center